Binary operations

 let compile_exp exp = match exp with (* some cases elided... *) | Lst [Sym "+"; e1; e2] -> compile_exp e1 @ [Mov (MemOffset (Reg Rsp, Imm (-8)), Reg Rax)] @ compile_exp e2 @ [Mov (Reg R8, MemOffset (Reg Rsp, Imm (-8)))] @ [Add (Reg Rax, Reg R8)]

-If we compile (+ 1 2)
+If we compile (+ 1 2) now, we get this:

 Those square-bracketed expressions are how our assembly language